As Netflix have found, when it comes to words, less is often more. Discover how brevity can help you get more impact from your collateral.

 2) In the digital age, we no longer have to write to fit the fixed physical constructs of, say, a printed page or a 30 second TV commercial.

 Take Netflix, for example.
 They produce ground-breaking television and yet many of their episode running times are way out of step with convention.
 An episode of Stranger Things could be anything from 42-55 minutes, while House of Cards fluctuates between 43-59 minutes.
-Just this week, Netflix’s innovation boss, Todd Yellin, said that in future, “Some [programmes] will be 17 minutes long, some will be an hour and nine minutes long.”
+Just this week, the boss of innovation at Netflix , Todd Yellin, said that in future, “Some [programmes] will be 17 minutes long, some will be an hour and nine minutes long.”

 Why?
 Because sometimes the story demands less, and sometimes more.
 I think I’ve made my point, so I’ll finish now – unless you’d like a paragraph about how my pet hamster is enjoying his new wheel?